godotengine/godot-website/collections/_article/rendering-cpu-optimizations.md

 So what if we just didn’t do that?

-What Asilkan ended up doing is allocating a bunch of memory up front for each thread and getting them to use that memory instead of frequently asking the OS for more memory.
-The end result is the threads are no longer stuck waiting for the OS and their execution now looks like:
+What Asilkan ended up doing is giving each thread their own heap and getting them to allocate from that instead of frequently asking the OS for more memory from a single global heap.
+The end result is the threads are no longer stuck waiting for the
+OS and their execution now looks like:

 ![Zoomed-out view showing much fewer gaps in execution](/storage/blog/rendering-optimizations-cpu-2026/transpilation-after.png)